GULFPORT ENERGY CORPORATION

 To the Executive: The most recent home address reflected in the records of the Company.

-c.Entire Agreement.
-This Agreement, any documents executed in connection with this Agreement, any documents specifically referred to in this Agreement constitute the entire agreement between the parties hereto with respect to the subject matter herein contained and supersede any prior oral or written agreements related to such subject matter, including, without limitation, that certain Employment Agreement Term Sheet between the Executive and the Company, and no modification hereof will be effective unless made by a supplemental written agreement executed by all of the parties hereto.
+14.5Entire Agreement.
+This Agreement, any documents executed in connection with this Agreement, any documents specifically referred to in this Agreement constitute the entire agreement between the parties hereto with respect to the subject matter herein contained and supersede any prior oral or written agreements related to such subject matter, including, without limitation, the Prior Offer Letter, and no modification hereof will be effective unless made by a supplemental written agreement executed by all of the parties hereto.
+The parties hereto acknowledge and agree that, as of the Effective Date, the Prior Offer Letter shall be terminated and of no further force and effect.

 [Signature Page Follows]